 9 U.S. CONST. amend.
-I. 10 Id
+I.

-(1) "content-neutral"11 or (2) "content-based."12 Content-neutral legislation "serves purposes unrelated to the content of the expression," while content-based legislation serves to suppress speech based on the message's content.13 Courts consider the government's purposes in passing the legislation to be the "controlling consideration" when determining whether the legislation is content-neutral or content-based.14 Legislation passed because the government disagrees with or disapproves of the message is content-based.15 In contrast, legislation passed for purposes unrelated to the message's content is content-neutral, even if the legislation is classified as content-based or content-neutral, courts apply the appropriate standard of review to determine whether the legislation violates the First Amendment.17
+(1) "content-neutral" 11 or (2) "content-based."
+12 Content-neutral legislation "serves purposes unrelated to the content of the expression," while content-based legislation serves to suppress speech based on the message's content.
+13 Courts consider the government's purposes in passing the legislation to be the "controlling consideration" when determining whether the legislation is content-neutral or content-based.
+14 Legislation passed because the government disagrees with or disapproves of the message is content-based.
+15 In contrast, legislation passed for purposes unrelated to the message's content is content-neutral, even if the legislation has an "incidental effect" on some individuals.
+16 Once legislation is classified as content-based or content-neutral, courts apply the appropriate standard of review to determine whether the legislation violates the First Amendment.
+17